 • Has the ability to provide more noticeable outcomes.
 When compared to other forms of skin creams, the larger concentration of active ingredients may produce more obvious results.

-A face serum should be applied as a base and first layer under heavier products such as sunscreen, moisturizer, and cosmetics.
+Based on best night serums reviews, A face serum should be applied as a base and first layer under heavier products such as sunscreen, moisturizer, and cosmetics.
 Using a serum can help avoid discoloration, dehydration, oxidative damage, and premature skin aging and wrinkles.
 If the active component is excessively irritating or drying, you can use it to provide a buffering effect by layering it over another product.

 When it is time to select a skin serum, it is crucial to understand that there are different types of serums as well as different ingredients, for specific objectives.
 Face serums are divided into the following categories:

 • Serums which are anti-aging.
 They often contain retinol or bakuchiol or both.